-Dr. André Franco is a soil ecologist who studies how major global environmental changes affect soil invertebrates and their functions in natural and anthropic ecosystems.
+Dr. André Franco is a soil ecologist who studies how changing climate and land-use regimes affect soil invertebrates and their interactions with plants in agricultural fields and native ecosystems from tropical to temperate environments.

 André completed his doctorate in Soil Science at the University of São Paulo in Piracicaba, Brazil, on May 2015.
-His dissertation research addressed the responses of soil macroinvertebrates such as ants, termites, and earthworms to land use change for bioenergy cropping in Brazil and how changes in soil fauna impact soil structure and carbon storage at a regional scale.
+His dissertation research addressed the responses of soil macroinvertebrates such as ants, termites, and earthworms to land-use change for bioenergy cropping and how those responses affect soil structure, nutrient availability, and carbon storage at a regional scale.

 Recently, André was awarded a CSU OVPR grant with Dr. Diana Wall and Dr. Bruno Sobral (CSU’s One Health Institute) to establish a collaboration between CSU and Universidade Federal do Pará, Belém, Brazil, to explore the diversity and distribution of soil organisms in Amazonian rainforests and arable lands.